infracost/terraform-provider-infracost/docs/data-sources/aws_sns_topic.md

 * `resources` - (Required) The IDs of the SNS Topic to apply the estimated usage.
 * `monthly_requests` - (Optional) The estimated monthly requests to SNS.
-* `request_size` - (Optional) The size of the requests to SNS, SNS bills in 64KB chunks.
+* `request_size_kb` - (Optional) The size of the requests to SNS, SNS bills in 64KB chunks.
 So if you process 1,000,000 requests at 128KB you pay for 2,000,000 requests.

 ### Usage values